garrandall/popular-music-data/tracks/la-la-peace-song-o-c--smith.md

   ranking_list: Billboard Hot 100
   start_date: '1974-11-09'
 ---
-Mmm hmm, la la, oh, yeah
+Mmm hm, la la, oh, yeah
 What's that sound, so profound
 Over heads of children, Lord
 As they pass